-1. This Policy may be amended from time to time upon the approval of the Director of Legislative Services or the CAO in order to add, delete or modify matters listed that are administrative in nature.
+1. This Policy may be amended from time to time upon the approval of the Director of Legislative Services or the CAO in order to add, delete or modify matters listed that are administrative in nature and Council will be informed of the amendments.